BoGrape: Bayesian optimization over graphs with shortest-path encoded

-However, a general graph BO framework is missing since existing works either (i) limit the searchable graph set to a given fixed graph \citep{oh2019combinatorial, wan2023bayesian, liang2024gbosubset}, directed labeled graphs \citep{white2021bananas, ru2021interpretable, wan2021adversarial}, unlabeled graphs \citep{cui2018graph}, etc. or (ii) rely on task-specific similarity metrics \citep{kandasamy2018transport}.
+However, a general graph BO framework is missing, since existing works either (i) limit the searchable graph set to a given fixed graph \citep{oh2019combinatorial, wan2023bayesian, liang2024gbosubset}, directed labeled graphs \citep{ru2021interpretable,wan2021adversarial, white2021bananas}, unlabeled graphs \citep{cui2018graph}, etc. or (ii) rely on task-specific similarity metrics \citep{kandasamy2018transport}.

-When optimizing over graphs, no matter whether we optimize the graph function itself or its approximation, e.g., the BO acquisition function, the search space includes both continuous and discrete variables, thus limiting the choice of optimization techniques.
-For example, acquisition function optimization in graph BO is mostly solved using evolutionary algorithms \citep{kandasamy2018transport, wan2021adversarial} or sampling \citep{ru2021interpretable, wan2023bayesian}, which are incapable of (i) efficiently exploring the search domain, (ii) proposing feasible solutions satisfying problem-specific constraints, and (iii) guaranteeing optimality.
-To mitigate these issues, this paper explores mixed-integer programming (MIP) as an alternative option to represent an analytic expression of the graph function.
-The challenges this paper addresses are to manage both the black-box setting and the complicated form of surrogates via MIP for graph BO.
+When optimizing over graphs, the search space includes both continuous and discrete variables, thus limiting the choice of optimization techniques.
+For example, acquisition function optimization in graph BO is mostly performed using evolutionary algorithms \citep{kandasamy2018transport, wan2021adversarial} or sampling \citep{ru2021interpretable, wan2023bayesian}, which are incapable of (i) effectively exploring the search domain, (ii) embedding problem-specific constraints, and (iii) guaranteeing optimality in terms of acquisition function, which is essential for optimization convergence.
+To mitigate these issues, this paper explores mixed-integer programming (MIP) as an alternative to represent an analytic expression of the graph function.
+The challenges this paper addresses are to manage both the black-box setting and MIP encodings of surrogates for graph BO.